quangly/rsync-apple-music/README.md

 # rsync-apple-music
-Automate backup of Apple Music to External Drive
+Automate backup of Apple Music to External Drive.
+Will only copy new or renamed files limiting unnecessary bandwidth

 This rsync script can be used to back up anything to another mounted drive.